-- Individual year-end meeting with the Internship & Experiential Learning team to review recruiting strategies.
+- Individual year-end meeting with the Employer Relations/Internship & Experiential Education team to review recruiting strategies.

 This one-of-a-kind package is only available as an add-on for our existing Partner Program members.
 For specific questions regarding the Diversity Forum, contact the Internship and Diversity Program Advisor at (213) 740-9105.

 Your donation goes directly toward USC Dream Dollars Scholarships, quality career programming, and Career Center resources for our students and alumni.

 USC Dream Dollars Program

 Your partnership also contributes to the Career Center’s efforts to provide meaningful career resources, such as our Dream Dollars scholarship program.